dayanials/documentation/add-logo-classifieds-website.md

 </a>

 <br>
-Only available on premium themes.
-Adding a logo to a classifieds website is a simple process that takes less than a minute, you just need to **follow these steps**:
+Only available for premium themes.
+Adding a logo to a classifieds website is a simple process that takes less than a minute.
+You just need to **follow these steps**:

 1. Get your logo file ready in your preferred format with the recommended dimensions of 250px by 40px
 2. Login to your panel